hm-lang/core/proposals/README.md

     (X, Y;, Z. "world")
 ```

-Note that we can return arguments instances from functions, but they must be
+Note that we can return argument instances from functions, but they must be
-declared with variables whose lifetimes outlive the instance.
+defined with variables whose lifetimes outlive the argument instance.
 For example:

 ```
-a := (X: dbl, Y; int, Z. str)
 X := 4.56
-returnA(Q; int): a
+returnA(Q; int): (X: dbl, Y; int, Z. str)       # inline argument type
     Q *= 37
     # X has a lifetime that outlives this function.
     # Y has the lifetime of the passed-in variable, which exceeds the return type.